Swansea University Complaints Procedure

 3.5

 If a complaint is not received within the time limits stipulated, the complaint will normally be treated as not eligible for consideration on the basis it is ‘out of time’, unless the complainant shows there to be a compelling reason for not having submitted the complaint within the time limits.
-Where it is decided that a complaint is not eligible for consideration, the complainant will be advised of this outcome by letter, and will be informed of their right to request a final review of the outcome under the Final Review Regulations
+Where it is decided that a complaint is not eligible for consideration because it is out of time, the complainant will be advised of this outcome by letter, and will be informed of their right to request a final review of the outcome under the Final Review Procedure

 3.6